 where $\left\{e_1',\ldots,e_{n-1}',z_2\right\}$ is a basis of $L_2$. \end{proof} We observe that, if $X\in \operatorname{GL}_n(\F)$, then the matrix

 induces a change of basis that transforms the canonical pairs (\ref{modulo1}) and (\ref{modulo2}) respectively in

 so we can always reduce $A$ in its rational canonical form.
-Thus, with the assumption that $L$ is indecomposable, if $A\in \operatorname{M}_n(\F)$ is not the zero matrix, then $A$ is the companion matrix of a power of a monic irreducible polynomial $f(x)\in\F\left[x\right]$ (see \cite{jacobson2012basic}). \\ \\ Moreover, if $A$ is not a singular matrix, then the second canonical pair is equivalent to the first one, in fact
+Thus, with the assumption that $L$ is indecomposable, if $A\in \operatorname{M}_n(\F)$ is not the zero matrix, then $A$ is the companion matrix of a power of a monic irreducible polynomial $f(x)\in\F\left[x\right]$ (see \cite{jacobson2012basic}).